DEPARTMENT OF CONSERVATIVE DENTISTRY AND ENDODONTICS

 Occasionally, a nonsurgical root canal procedure alone cannot save the tooth.
 So the endodontic surgery can be performed in such situations.

 There are many surgical procedures that can be performed to save a tooth.
-The most common are called an apicoectomy, or root-end resection, which is occasionally needed when inflammation or infection persists in the bony area around the end of your tooth after a root canal procedure.
+The most common is called an apicoectomy, or root-end resection, which is occasionally needed when inflammation or infection persists in the bony area around the end of your tooth after a root canal procedure.

 In this microsurgical procedure, the endodontist opens the gum tissue near the tooth to see the underlying bone and to remove any inflamed or infected tissue.
 The very end of the root is also removed.
 A small filling may be placed to seal the end of the root canal and few stitches or sutures are placed to help the tissue heal.
 Over a period of months, the bone heals around the end of the root.